 Citizen Development: Giving Power to the People to Boost Process Automation

-Through citizen development programs, companies are putting the power of automation in the hands of those who best know the processes that they use.
-Here’s how to put robotic process automation (RPA)-focused citizen development to use for the greatest benefit — to employees and the company itself.
+Through citizen development programs, companies are putting the power of automation in the hands of those who best know the processes they use – employees.
+Here we’ll deep dive into how to get the greatest benefit from robotic process automation (RPA)-focused citizen development and demonstrate how the same concepts can extend to broader IPA.

-We believe citizen development is best applied to RPA-suitable processes where risk and complexity levels are low, such as correction letters, tax processing, maintaining customer master data, cost inventory account updates, remittance issuance, application issuance, calculating net sales, and invoice origination.
+In the context of RPA, we believe citizen development is best applied to processes where risk and complexity levels are low, such as correction letters, tax processing, maintaining customer master data, cost inventory account updates, remittance issuance, application issuance, calculating net sales, and invoice origination.

 Who are these citizens?

-Citizen developers are individuals who sit outside the core RPA program and are typically not fully dedicated to creating RPA solutions.
+Citizen developers are individuals who sit outside the core automation program and are typically not fully dedicated to creating automation solutions.
 Generally, citizen developers fall into two categories.
 Basic users can create task-level automations primarily for personal use from their desktops.
-More advanced, or “power” users can create task-level automations or process-level proof-of-concept code that an RPA team would review and approve.
+More advanced, or “power” users can create task-level automations or process-level proof-of-concept code that would be reviewed and approved by an RPA team.
 Development of all other complex and unattended process automation, which requires rigorous standards and highly skilled resources, should remain with the organization’s RPA team.

 Creating a citizen development infrastructure